 December 2018 update on King George whiting tagging project

-A total of 260 King George whiting have now been tagged in Port Phillip and Western Port by recreational fishers.
-There have been 19 recaptures of tagged whiting, giving a return rate of 7% so far.
-The longest time between tagging and recapture so far has been 11 months for two fish in Western Port.
-All fish have been recaptured …
+There have been 22 recaptures of tagged whiting, giving a return rate of 5 % so far.
+The longest time between tagging and recapture so far has been 11 months for two fish in Western Port (Figure 2).